LG Electronics SK1 All-in-One Soundbar Review

 As already mentioned, the DRC is designed to be more subtle as it aims to even out the volume between programmes.
 If this function works, you shouldn’t notice any large volume swings and so everything sounds roughly the same.

 What the Sk1 does better than rear-facing TV Speakers, is it throws the sound into the room, making it feel more natural and with more presence.
 The sound doesn’t bounce off a wall and returns into the room.

 At 40 watts, it’s not the most powerful soundbar we’ve reviewed but it does have enough volume on tap.
 If you need more power then we’d recommend considering either the Panasonic SC-HTB8 or the Sony HT-SF150.

-The LG Electronics SK1 All-in-One Soundbar looks iconic and is affordable at £61.00 (from Amazon).
-It a good unit with some unique features but some users haven’t noticed an improvement over their existing TV speakers.
+With it’s iconic design and affordable price, the LG Electronics SK1 All-in-One Soundbar is a good unit with some unique features.
+However, some users haven’t noticed an improvement over their existing TV speakers.

 The SK1 lacks in a few ways.
 Firstly, having an AUX input on the rear makes no sense as you want to be able to easily connect devices and not have to rearrange your TV system.

 Secondly, it has a USB port which is only for updates.
 This space would be better served by an HDMI input (or even HDMI ARC).
 Including this input would enable more users to seamlessly integrate the unit into their system.

 The optical input as it can be used for control – just as long as you pair it with a compatible LG TV, goes some way to cancelling this issue out.
 Also, the mini-jack input on the rear is very useful especially if you don’t have an optical out but do have a headphones socket.

 With no buttons on the unit, you’re forced to rely on the remote or connect it to an LG TV and use that remote.
 For some, this will be a deal-breaker as they’ll want to be able to switch it on without having to look for a remote.